ai2cm/pace/README.md

 ### Build

-Pace requires gcc > 9.2, MPI, and Python 3.8 on your system, and CUDA is required to run with a GPU backend.
+Pace requires GCC > 9.2, MPI, and Python 3.8 on your system, and CUDA is required to run with a GPU backend.
 You will also need the headers of the boost libraries in your `$PATH` (boost itself does not need to be installed).

 ```shell
 cd BOOST/ROOT